 Explain your reasons for wanting to study the course

 What motivates you to take this course at a university level?
-Mention how your interest developed, what you have done to pursue it or how you’ve drawn inspiration from your current studies.
-Or, just demonstrate your enthusiasm for it.
+Mention how your interest developed, what you have done to pursue it or how you have drawn inspiration from your current studies.
+In a nutshell, demonstrate your enthusiasm for it.

 ‘Be specific from line one.’

-Provide evidence that you fit the bill – not only that you meet the selection criteria but also that you’ve researched the course or profession and understand what studying the subject at university level will involve, and that you are prepared for this.
+Provide evidence that you fit the bill – not only that you meet the selection criteria, but also that you have researched the course or profession and understand what studying the subject at university level will involve, and that you are prepared for this.

-‘Keep on topic and show that you’ve really done your research and know why you want to do the course.’
+‘Keep on topic and show that you have really done your research and know why you want to do the course.’

-If possible, outline how you’ve pursued your interest in your chosen subject beyond your current syllabus.
+If possible, outline how you have pursued your interest in your chosen subject beyond your academic knowledge.

-For example, talk about any further reading you’ve done around the subject and give your critical views or reflective opinions about it.
+For example, talk about any further reading you have done around the subject and give your critical views or reflective opinions about it.
 This could be from books, quality newspapers, websites, periodicals or scientific journals or from films, documentaries, blogs, radio programmes, podcasts, attending public lectures and so on.